 The origins of bread are so ancient that the story will never be fully unravelled though it probably began around 30,000 years ago.
 As Neolithic farmers began cultivating grains, cereal-based products like bread became staple foods.
 The earliest known proof of breadmaking occurred with the Natufian hunter-gatherers that lived in the Levant over 14,000 years ago.

-Natufian hunter-gatherers represent the transition from hunting and gathering-centred cultures to a more sedentary lifestyle.
+Natufian hunter-gatherers represent the transition from hunting and gathering-centered cultures to a more sedentary lifestyle.
 It is a noteworthy moment in cultural evolution since Neolithic agriculture didn’t develop for another four thousand years.

 The earliest breadmakers probably made flatbread from club-rush tubers and wild einkorn, which they processed by dehusking, grinding, and kneading before baking.
 It’s yet to be determined if the development of bread products influenced the cultivation of grains.
 The tedious grinding of a rare resource may have led to innovations like farming that allowed for convenient grain sourcing.